 But first… a little bit of background.
-I am out of the house at least 10 hours a day for work Monday – Friday and my daily commute.
-On the days I have school, it’s even longer because I’m not home until 11 p.m., leaving little time to prepare for the next day before I need to hit the sack.
+When I first started meal prepping, I was a student and was out of the house at least 8-10 hours a day for work Monday – Friday and my daily commute.
+On the days I had school, it was even longer because I wouldn’t be home until 11 p.m., leaving little time to prepare for the next day before I need to hit the sack.
 I know some people just take leftovers from dinner each night the next day for work but that only works if you are home each day to make dinner and are good at disciplining yourself at the end of a long day.
 This is where meal prepping comes in handy for me, I usually prepare 4 lunches and snacks for my boyfriend and I and make dinner fresh most nights (sometimes I’ll pre-prep pesto or roast spaghetti squash on the weekend to make dinners easier).
-Since I also have school some nights, I also prep my dinner (and his dinner) as part of my meal prep.

 What I love about meal prepping and why it works for me:

-I usually make overnight oats as a snack so I’ll compare to oatmeal cups from McDonalds or Starbucks that will cost around $3.
+I usually make overnight oats, veggies and hummus or a boiled egg as a snack but let’s compare to oatmeal cups from McDonalds or Starbucks that will cost around $3.

-Calculation: $3 x 5 days per week x 4 weeks in an average month= $60
+Calculation: $3 x 5 days per week x 4 weeks in an average month= $60/ per person.

 So just for 1 lunch and 1 snack a day, I’m spending $13 a day…doesn’t seem like THAT much but if you do that each day for two people.
 I would be spending ~ $520 a month.
 That my friends, is more than my monthly grocery bill, which includes a lot more food than just this.
 I’m sure you could do well with a few extra 00s in your bank account too.